Maple Pumpkin Torte Recipe

 - 1 to 1-1/2 teaspoons maple flavoring

 - 1. Grease three 9-in. round baking pans; line with waxed paper.
 Grease the paper and set aside.
-In a large bowl, combine the cake mix, 1/2 cup flour, water, pumpkin, eggs, oil and cinnamon; beat for 30 seconds on low speed.
-Beat for 2 minutes on medium.
+In a large mixing bowl, combine the cake mix, 1/2 cup flour and cinnamon.
+Add the water, pumpkin, oil and eggs; beat well.

 - 3. Bake at 350° for 20-30 minutes or until a toothpick inserted near the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - 4. For frosting, in a large mixing bowl, cream shortening and confectioners' sugar.
 Beat in the milk, vanilla and maple flavoring.
 Place one plain cake on a serving platter; spread with frosting.
 Top with the pumpkin-nut cake; frost.
 Top with remaining cake; spread remaining frosting over top and sides of cake.
 Yield: 12-14 servings.

 1 slice: 742 calories, 31g fat (9g saturated fat), 36mg cholesterol, 270mg sodium, 113g carbohydrate (79g sugars, 2g fiber), 5g protein.